 Series B in 2000

-eConvergent, founded in 1999 and based in Pleasanton, California, specializes in developing software solutions that enhance customer relationship management (CRM) for businesses.
-The company's flagship product, eMerge, is a CRM integration platform that enables organizations to collect and store customer data from various sources, providing employees with the necessary tools to access this information effectively. eConvergent assists e-businesses and enterprise subsidiaries in building robust eCRM sales, marketing, and customer service infrastructures, thereby empowering clients to leverage the internet for better customer engagement and market outreach.
-In 2002, eConvergent was acquired by Boulder Ventures.
+eConvergent, founded in 1999 and based in Pleasanton, California, specializes in developing software solutions that enhance customer relationship management.
+The company offers eMerge, a CRM integration platform designed to help businesses collect and store customer data from various sources, providing employees with the necessary tools to access this information as needed.
+By enabling e-businesses and enterprise subsidiaries to establish robust eCRM systems, eConvergent supports clients in leveraging the internet's capabilities to effectively reach and engage with their customers.
+In September 2002, eConvergent was acquired by Boulder Ventures.

 Tenor Networks